howonlee/mertonon/docs/v0_14_roadmap.md

 - [ ] Link up estimation essay to blog index
 - [ ] Compile and Upload the estimation essay

-- [ ] Post estimation essay HN, mefi, slacks, reddit
 - [ ] Sponsor newsletters - go back to the howonlee repo for lists of candidates
-- [ ] Test for the stack push and pop

 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
-- [ ] Auditing DDL stuff - write something down, edit as we get BE working

 - [ ] Whole-grid dump endpoint (with grids and a bigass join) -> don't I have this already?
 I might have this already.
+- [ ] Test for the stack push and pop

+- [ ] Post estimation essay HN, mefi, slacks, reddit
+- [ ] Auditing DDL stuff - write something down, edit as we get BE working
 - [ ] Whole-grid dump upload endpoint - upsert?
-- [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking

-- [ ] Download page on the static website (need to proc the actual release on GH, so we get a latest webpage)
 - [ ] Whole-grid dump download FE
 - [ ] Whole-grid dump upload FE

+- [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking
 - [ ] Changelog
 - [ ] Poke around
 - [ ] Release